Yogesh-Yogi-1/Intelsys-Spam_Filter/README.md

 email_content = st.text_area("Enter the email content here:")
 ```

-st.text_area: This is a text area widget in Streamlit that allows the user to enter the content of an email for classification.
+**st.text_area**: This is a text area widget in Streamlit that allows the user to enter the content of an email for classification.

 Users can type or paste an email's content into this text box.